myltik/azure-docs.ru-ru/articles/marketplace-publishing/marketplace-publishing-solution-template-creation.md

 <properties
-   pageTitle="Руководство по созданию шаблона решения для Marketplace | Microsoft Azure" description="Подробные инструкции по созданию, сертификации и развертыванию шаблона решения с поддержкой нескольких образов виртуальных машин для продажи в Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Guide to creating a solution template for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Multi-VM Image Solution Template for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"